ShamWuo/HOAreply/deploy.md

 - Rotate credentials if you suspect leakage.
 Use limited-permission DB users.
 - Add structured logging and monitoring (Sentry, Datadog, etc.) before production traffic.
 - Consider running background workers or a dedicated scheduler for polling instead of relying on in-app HTTP cron triggers.
+- Monitor `GET /api/health` in your uptime checks; it verifies Prisma can reach the database and returns HTTP 500 if dependencies are down.

 ## Optional: CI snippet
 If you want, I can add a GitHub Actions workflow that: